emr4378/FAT-File-System/README.txt

 If a real Linux command is enterred and not supported by the shell, the shell simply forwards the command to the terminal and executes it normally.
 Therefore, the shell maintains full terminal functionality.

 Addtionally, files can be moved to and from fake file system to real filesystem regardless of file type using the "cp" and "mv" commands.

+To exit the shell, end standard input (Ctrl-D) or end the process (Ctrl-C).

+Sample commands:
+cp /home/emr4378/Desktop/a.txt .
+mv /home/emr4378/Desktop/a.txt /Eduardo_FS/a_2.txt
+rm ./a.txt
+mv a_2.txt a.txt
+cat a.txt